I wanted to share with you even more Disney Tips:

 - Schedule early breakfasts at the parks and then you get INTO the park before the general public.
 This is especially nice at Animal Kingdom and Epcot.

-- Visit Downtown Disney.
+- Visit Disney Springs.
 We really enjoyed it and there is a nice spray area for the kids to play in.
 I suggest going in the afternoon or for a late lunch or early dinner to avoid the crowds.

 - Have your children wear their bathing suits under their clothes or bring a change of clothing.
 There are so many nice spray play areas that you WILL want to take advantage of.
 There is one at every park and it makes for a great place to cool down.